evidentlyai/evidently/docs/book/monitoring/design_dashboard.md

 |Stacked bar chart: `HistBarMode.RELATIVE`.
 Shows relative frequency (percentage).|![](../.gitbook/assets/monitoring/panel_dist_relative-min.png)|

 {% hint style="info" %}
-**What is the difference between a Distribution Panel and a Histograms Plot?**.
-A Histogram Plot displays the distribution of individual values from all snapshots over a period.
-Each source snapshot must contain a **single value** of the type (e.g., a "number of drifting features").
-The Plot shows how frequently each of the numbers occurs.
-A Distribution Panel, in contrast, shows changes in distribution over time.
-Each source snapshot must contain a **distribution histogram** (e.g., a histogram of categorical values).
-The Plot shows how these distributions change within the selected timeframe.
+**What is the difference between a Distribution Panel and a Histogram Plot?** A Histogram Plot shows the distribution of values from all snapshots.
+Each source snapshot contains a **single value** (e.g., a "number of drifting features").
+A Distribution Panel shows how a distribution changes in time.
+Each source snapshot contains a **histogram** (e.g. frequency of different categories).
 {% endhint %}

 # What's next?
 How to add [monitoring Panels and Tabs](design_dashboard_api.md).